DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 For simplicity, this quickstart uses a minimal API with its handler defined directly in *Program.cs*, but you can organize your Local APIs however you like.

-Add a handler to *Program.cs* for the the local API:
+Add a handler to *src/JavaScriptClient/Program.cs* for the the local API:
 ```cs
 [Authorize]
 static IResult LocalIdentityHandler(ClaimsPrincipal user)